History of Paraguay: Francisco Solano López, 1862–70

+Solano López had as a lover an Irish woman, Eliza Lynch.
+"La Lynch", as she became known in Paraguay, was a strong-willed, charming, witty, intelligent woman who became a person of enormous influence.
+Lynch bore Solano López five sons and one daughter, although the two never married.

-Observers sharply disagreed about Solano López.
-George Thompson, an English engineer who worked for the younger López (he distinguished himself as a Paraguayan officer during the Paraguayan War, and later wrote a book about his experience), called him "a monster without parallel".
-Solano López's conduct laid him open to such charges.
-In the first place, Solano López's miscalculations and ambitions plunged Paraguay into a war with Argentina, Brazil, and Uruguay.
-The war resulted in the deaths of half of Paraguay's population and almost erased the country from the map.
+Solano López is a controversial historical figure.
+George Thompson, an English engineer who worked for the younger López, called him "a monster without parallel".
+Solano López's conduct laid him open to such charges: his miscalculations and ambitions plunged Paraguay into a war with Argentina, Brazil, and Uruguay.
+The war resulted in the loss of roughly half of Paraguay's population and almost erased the country from the map.
 During the war, Solano López ordered the executions of his own brothers and had his mother and sisters tortured when he suspected them of opposing him.
 Thousands of others, including Paraguay's bravest soldiers and generals, also went to their deaths before firing squads or were hacked to pieces on Solano López's orders.
-Others saw Solano López as a paranoid megalomaniac, a man who wanted to be the "Napoleon of South America", willing to reduce his country to ruin and his countrymen to beggars in his vain quest for glory.
+Others saw Solano López as a paranoid megalomaniac, a man who wanted to be the "Napoleon of South America".

-However, sympathetic Paraguayan nationalists and foreign revisionist historians have portrayed Solano López as a patriot who resisted to his last breath Argentine and Brazilian designs on Paraguay.
-They portrayed him as a tragic figure caught in a web of Argentine and Brazilian duplicity who mobilized the nation to repulse its enemies, holding them off heroically for five bloody, horror-filled years until Paraguay was finally overrun and prostrate.
-Since the 1930s, Paraguayans have regarded Solano López as the nation's foremost hero.
+However, others portray Solano López as a patriot who resisted Argentine and Brazilian designs on Paraguay.
+They view him as a tragic figure caught in a web of Argentine and Brazilian duplicity who mobilized the nation to repel its enemies, holding them off for five years until Paraguay was finally overrun and prostrate.
+Paraguayans today regard Solano López as the nation's foremost hero.